iOS 11 Brings New Document Manager to iWork

 What about Favorites?
 That section of the Browse sidebar comes into play when you press and release a folder thumbnail and then choose Favorite from the menu that appears.
 Doing so adds the folder to the Browse sidebar’s Favorites list, and makes it easy to navigate to with a tap.
 To remove a folder from the Favorites list, tap the Browse sidebar’s Edit button and then tap the delete button beside the folder.
 (For example, I have favorited my Pages iCloud Drive folder so I can get to it quickly no matter what location I happen to be browsing.)

 Not Quite the Finder -- These vastly enhanced document management capabilities provided by iOS bring it closer in capability to the Mac’s Finder than ever before.
 However, it isn’t quite the Finder.
 For example, you can’t store things anywhere you like: apps must be programmed to provide access to their local storage areas.
 Plus, some storage providers may only partially implement iOS 11 management capabilities.
-For example, when I began to write this article, the Dropbox location was still relegated to a dialog rather than being fully integrated into the Browse interface, and you could only copy, not move, items, into and out of Dropbox; that changed with an update to the Dropbox app, but it highlights the fact that app developers have work to do to integrate with the new iOS file management capabilities.
+For example, when I began to write this article, the Dropbox location was still relegated to a dialog rather than being fully integrated into the Browse interface; that changed with an update to the Dropbox app, but it highlights the fact that app developers have work to do to integrate with the new iOS file management capabilities.

 Nonetheless, iOS 11’s document management capabilities are a great advance over the way previous iOS versions sandboxed (and usually hid) their apps’ data storage locations, and they make interoperability between apps far more flexible.